 iClicker is a free app which will allow you to use your laptop, phone or tablet to answer questions in class. iClicker will be used in class to ask a variety of questions.
 There will be a participation component as well as a component for obtaining the correct answer.
-Different questions will have different breakdowns.
-The first event will be practice.
-After that, iClicker can occur on any day, but not necessarily every day.
+Different questions may have different breakdowns.
+The first event will be practice and there will be no grades assigned.
+After that, iClicker can occur on any day, but not necessarily every day, and will be announced in advance.
 More information will be provided in class.
 Students may only use their own "virtual clicker" and the use of someone else's "virtual clicker" in class will constitute a scholastic offence and the possession of another student's virtual clicker will be interpreted as an attempt to commit a scholastic offence.
 There will be no "makeups" or reweights for missed iClicker sessions.
+As iclicker is optional, self-attestation will not be accepted for missed iClicker sessions.
 It is your responsibility to properly initialize your account through OWL.
-It is also your responsibility to notify the instructor on the same day the session has occurred if there have been any technology issues.
+It is also your responsibility to notify the instructor on the same day during class the session has occurred if there have been any technology issues.
 During the iclicker sessions, I will announce the last warning to submit your answers.
 If you do not submit your answers by then, no adjustment will be made to your grade.
 However, I will calculate your grade using iclicker and excluding iClicker and use the higher of the two grades.